-Matt Judson, Treasurer, grew up in Pierre and attended T. F. Riggs High School.
-He attended USD for one year before finishing his college years at Augustana College, graduating with a double major in Accounting and Business Administration.
+Matt Judson, Treasurer, grew up in Pierre, graduating from T. F. Riggs High School.
+Next, he attended USD for one year before graduating from Augustana College with a double major in Accounting and Business Administration.
 After returning to Pierre, he worked for both the South Dakota Department of Revenue and a Pierre CPA firm.
-He started his employment with First National Bank in 1997 as a Commercial Loan Officer and was promoted to Branch President several years ago.
+He started his employment with First National Bank in 1997 as a Commercial Loan Officer and was promoted to Branch President more than a decade ago.
 He most recently served as a Board Member for Pierre BID #1, and previously served as Treasurer for the South Dakota Development Corporation and as a board member of the Pierre Economic Development Corporation.
-In 2014 and 2018, he and his wife, Stephanie, who currently serves as President of the South Dakota Community Foundation, were appointed by the Mayor as co-chairs for the City of Pierre's hosting of the Inaugural events for the Governor and other state-wide elected officials.
+In 2014 and 2018, he and his wife, Stephanie, who currently serves as President of the South Dakota Community Foundation, were appointed by the Mayor of Pierre as the Chairs for the City of Pierre's hosting of the Inaugural events for the Governor and other state-wide elected officials.